-1. a) Identification of Classes, Objects, Attributes, Operations and Subclasses
+1. a) Identification of Classes, Objects, Attributes, Operations and Subclasses b) Introduction of Inheritance

 From your everyday experience identify 2 original classes of objects.
 Choose your second one carefully, with some computerized system in mind that it could fit into.